 13 Swimsuit Brands That Will Never Go Out of Style

-Whether you're looking for a classic bandeau bikini from French swimwear label Eres or want to dive into the world of feminine and quirky one-pieces from LoveShackFancy and Oseree, these are the best swimsuit brands to pick your beach essentials from this year.
+These are the greatest swimsuit labels to choose from this year, whether you're seeking for a traditional bandeau bikini from French swimwear designer Eres or want to explore the world of feminine and whimsical one-pieces from LoveShackFancy and Oseree.

 4. Jade Swim

-Those who fancy clean lines will gravitate towards Jade Swim's oh-so-simple cuts.
-The fabrics are so lightweight and soft they feel bare there, but it's the colour selection that takes their stylings to the next level.
+Clean-lined individuals will be drawn to Jade Swim's incredibly straightforward cuts.
+The materials are so thin and soft that they feel bare on the body, yet the colour scheme elevates their stylings to a new level.

 5. Solid and Striped